AWS Bedrock is powerful and

 Most Bedrock pilots never make it past the sandbox environment.

-AWS Bedrock gives you API access to Anthropic Claude, Meta Llama, Amazon Nova, Mistral, and others through a single managed surface - which sounds like it removes the hard part.
+AWS Bedrock puts Anthropic Claude, Meta Llama, Amazon Nova, Mistral, and others behind one managed surface, which sounds like it removes the hard part.
 It does not.
-The hard part is deciding which model fits which workload, wiring up Knowledge Bases with embeddings that actually retrieve the right chunks, building Bedrock Agents that call the right tools without hallucinating action sequences, and putting guardrails in place before something embarrassing reaches a customer.
-Most mid-market teams get a working notebook demo in a week and then spend months trying to figure out why the same pipeline falls apart on real data, at real volume, with real latency constraints.
-IAM permission sprawl, chunking strategies that kill retrieval precision, prompt templates that degrade across model versions, and no observability layer are the usual culprits.
+The hard part is matching the right model to each workload, wiring Knowledge Bases that retrieve the right chunks, building Bedrock Agents that call tools without hallucinating action sequences, and setting guardrails before something embarrassing reaches customers.
+Most teams ship a notebook demo in a week, then spend months on why it falls apart at real volume.
+The usual culprits: IAM sprawl, chunking that kills retrieval precision, prompts that degrade across versions, no observability.

-Revenue Institute comes in after the demo phase and before the production deadline.
-We audit what you have built, identify the specific failure points in your retrieval pipeline or agent orchestration, and rebuild the pieces that will not survive production load.
-We also set up the CloudWatch and third-party observability hooks you need to know when something breaks before your users tell you.
+Revenue Institute comes in after the demo and before the production deadline.
+We audit what you built, pinpoint the failure points in your retrieval pipeline or agent orchestration, and rebuild the pieces that will not survive production load - plus the CloudWatch and observability hooks to catch breakage first.

 What we build inside your AWS Bedrock environment.